indaco/sveo/src/lib/components/schemaorg/breadcrumbs/README.md

 # JsonLdBreadcrumbs

-`JsonLdBreadcrumbs` component adds a [breadcrumb] schema.org property to the page header, a set of links (_BreadcrumbList_) that can help a user understand and navigate a website hierarchy.
+The `JsonLdBreadcrumbs` component adds a [BreadcrumbList] to the page header as [structured data].
+This helps search engines understand the page's position within the site hierarchy and enhances rich results in search listings.

-A [BreadcrumbList] is an ItemList consisting of a chain of linked Web pages, typically described using at least their URL and their name, and typically ending with the current page.
+A `BreadcrumbList` is an [ItemList] consisting of a chain of linked web pages, typically ending with the current page.

 ## Usage